BackupTheBerlios/prorefactor-svn/trunk/org.prorefactor.lib/hsqldb/readme.txt

 Readme File

-April 2006
+July 2006

-This package contains HSQLDB 1.8.0.4
+This package contains HSQLDB 1.8.0.5

 HSQLDB is a relational database engine and a set of tools written in Java.